DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-evidence.md

 did anything with my comments and so I found myself writing out the same comments over and over again.

-I made a change a few years ago after speaking to a more experienced colleague who helped me to see that I wasn’t giving any real opportunity for pupils to actually respond to my feedback and so they considered it case closed.
+I made a change a few years ago after speaking to a more experienced colleague who helped me to see that I wasn't giving any real opportunity for pupils to actually respond to my feedback and so they considered it case closed.
 Now I think about assessment and feedback as one continuous loop – when I mark a piece of work I am assessing what pupils can do and what they need to do next, I provide feedback on this and then they have to have the opportunity to improve it so I can assess if they have moved forward.
 I like to give one essay title and pupils will submit maybe three to four drafts of the same essay to me over the term, each time improving the same essay based on the feedback they get.
 This helps both me and the pupils to see the progress they are making.
 It works really well and I no longer feel like my feedback is a waste of time, pupils actually use it to improve their work!

 **Teacher 2:** I often set my pupils a set of problems to solve to check their learning.
-I used to mark each individual pupil’s work and write out corrections and examples in each of their books, which took a really long time.
+I used to mark each individual pupil's work and write out corrections and examples in each of their books, which took a really long time.
 Sometimes I would take so long to mark the full set of books that we had moved on in the curriculum and the motivation for pupils to respond to the feedback was gone.

 I now use a much more efficient approach which means pupils get feedback a lot quicker so they can act on it and it still feels relevant to the learning we are doing.
-I first saw this approach at a subject network meeting and I’ve used it ever since – I mark pupils’ work but I just put a code (like a square or a star) next to the questions they got wrong based on an error.
+I first saw this approach at a subject network meeting and I've used it ever since – I mark pupils' work but I just put a code (like a square or a star) next to the questions they got wrong based on an error.
 I then prepare one slide or print out which has the code and a worked example/explanation of the mistake.
 For example, the star shows that pupils have made an error with their units in the problem.
 Pupils are all given a copy of the class feedback and they have time to correct their work.
-An unintended outcome, which I didn’t expect, was pupils have started to help each other and ask others in their group who didn’t get that code to help them if they are stuck!
-It’s led to some really meaningful responses to feedback and pupils take it really seriously.
+An unintended outcome, which I didn't expect, was pupils have started to help each other and ask others in their group who didn't get that code to help them if they are stuck!
+It's led to some really meaningful responses to feedback and pupils take it really seriously.

 {/details}

 ## High-quality feedback can be written or verbal; it is likely to be accurate and clear, encourage further effort, and provide specific guidance on how to improve

 So, feedback has to give pupils a chance to act on it.
 What else do we know about high-quality feedback?
-To support pupils’ learning, feedback does not have to be provided in writing by the teacher.
+To support pupils' learning, feedback does not have to be provided in writing by the teacher.

 Feedback can be given: